-The use of fire in bushland areas offers opportunities for promoting natural regeneration of healthy bushland or an increase in the level of weed invasion.
-Follow-up weed control is essential as burnt areas are prime locations in urban bushland for weed invasion.
-This applies to both planned fires and wildfires.
+The use of fire in bushland areas offers opportunities for promoting natural regeneration of healthy bushland.
+It can also be an effective weed management tool.
+Follow-up weed control is essential following both planned fires and wildfires.

 For prescribed burns conducted near water bodies, a riparian buffer zone of a specified distance is established and fire should be prevented in these zones.
 Lighting of a prescribed burn and mechanical removal is not permitted in these buffer zones.
 This is to prevent bank erosion and sediment from washing into the water way.